sdei-sarvesh/facebook-api-tasks/README.md

 If you would like to download the code and try it for yourself:

 1. Clone the repo: `https://github.com/sdei-sarvesh/facebook-api-tasks.git`
-2. Install packages: `npm install`
+2. Install Dependencies packages: `npm install`
 3. Change out the database configuration in config/database.js
 4. Change out auth keys in config/auth.js
 5. Launch: `node server.js`